barrychenzhiping/DesktopShortcut/README.md

-DesktopShortcut
+DesktopShortcut plugin for PhoneGap
 ===============

-DesktopShortcut plugin for PhoneGap
+The DesktopShortcut plugin allows you to create a shortcut to the desktop by your PhoneGap application.